camillarees/camillarees.github.io-reading-notes/201/class-03.md

  // evaluate this
  (a + c) + b;
 ```

 5. Describe a real world example of when a conditional statement should be used in a JavaScript program.
+ - Conditionals are used to make decisions in your code.
+A real world example might be only allowing access of a webpage to certain users.
+You could use a conditional statement to allow access as long as the correct username and password has been entered.

 6. Give an example of when a Loop is useful in JavaScript.
+ - A loop can be useful when you need a task to repeat over and over again.
+Building on my example in the previous question, you could use a while loop to repeat the same question until the correct info is entered.

 ## Things I want to know more about

+The people array.
+I'm not sure if I found the right information on question 2 under **Learn JS**.
+From what I understnd it works like any other array?
+I'm also confused on question 4 under **Learn JS**.
+If I'm wrong, I'd love to be corrected!

 Sources: [Arrays](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Arrays)